cal-adapt/climakitae/docs-mkdocs/migration/legacy-to-climate-data.md

 ## Still Using Legacy?
 Questions?

-- Legacy interface remains fully supported in `climakitae.core`
+- Legacy interface remains temporarily available in `climakitae.core` for migration purposes and may emit `DeprecationWarning`.
+- Plan migration before `2.0.0`; the current target for removal is January 2027.
 - For new_core API details, see the [API Reference section](../api/climate-data.md)
 - See [Legacy API status](../legacy/index.md#status-and-roadmap) for deprecation timeline